cartesi/solidity-util/README.md

 Please note we have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## License
-The machine-solidity-step repository and all contributions are licensed under [APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The solidity-util repository and all contributions are licensed under [APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Please review our [LICENSE](LICENSE) file.